 The following links contain the associated documents, application forms, heritage locations and flow charts relating to the Council's Tree Preservation and Management Policy.

-- Tree Preservation and Management Policy in full
+- Tree Preservation and Management Policy

 - Location maps of all Heritage Conservation Areas within the Bathurst Region which Council's Tree Preservation Policy applies:-